pongasoft/glu/docs/manual/src/main/sphinx/source/meta-model.rst

   ]

 .. note::
-   The format of the ``keys`` entry is not shown as this is simply generated for you during the :ref:`setup process <easy-propduction-setup-gen-keys>`.
+   The format of the ``keys`` entry is not shown as this is simply generated for you during the :ref:`setup process <easy-production-setup-gen-keys>`.

 .. note::
    If you do not care about securing the channel while talking to the agents then simply set keys to ``null`` (``keys: null``).